tetris245/ULTRAbc/README.md

 ==========================================================================

 Changes for future version

+* Added another case of forced normal talk in chat rooms (no whisper mode)
 * Fixed a bug in the Moaner: it will no more activate features defined as ON when it is itself OFF